noahbenson/vss2024/program.md

-to be able to apply them in their own research.** We cannot teach everything about any tool in a three hour workshop, but through hands-on tutorials and follow-along coding, we intend to help participants past the hardest part of the learning process: getting starting.
+to be able to apply them in their own research.** We cannot teach everything about any tool in a three hour workshop, but through hands-on tutorials and follow-along coding, we intend to help participants past the hardest part of the learning process: getting started.
 In addition to learning about neuroscience software, participants will receive 1 month of access to a virtual compute environment preconfigured using the [Neurodesk](https://neurodesk.org/) platform with the software discussed in the workshop.
-Use of this compute environment requies only a modern web browser and a GitHub username.
+Use of this computing environment requires only a modern web browser and a GitHub username.
 Tutorials and lectures will be made available to the public.

 **Tutorials for the course will be made public in the [accompanying GitHub